porter-finance/v1-core/spec/overview.md

 - `initateBondAuction` Initiate a Gnosis auction
 - sell tokens on the market
-- add collateral `depositCollateral` and `mint` more bonds up to the collateralization ratio
+- add collateral `depositCollateral` and `mint` more bonds up to the backing ratio
-- `withdrawCollateral` to burn bonds and withdraw collateral up to the collateralization ratio
+- `withdrawCollateral` to burn bonds and withdraw collateral up to the backing ratio

 ## Withdrawing collateral